-- 1. During the first weeks, in theory classes (T), the course will be introduced, the working teams will be established, the various projects will be presented, and some of the analytical tools for preparing the projects will be discussed.
-The class content will cover several topics, to be developed over the following weeks. - a.
-Behavior, weeks 1-2. - b.
-Contracting, weeks 2-3. - c.
-Public sector reform, weeks 3-4. - d.
-Other topics, week 4. - 2.
-The theory classes of weeks 5-7 will focus on how to how to improve your capabilities and develop a successful professional career. - 3.
-Students should have prepared each topic by reading the material in the dossier for the first class of the week when its discussion it is scheduled to begin. - 4.
-Seminar classes will be of two types: (1) preliminary discussion and presentation of projects with the teachers (Sd), and (2) thematic sessions (St).
+- 1. During the first weeks, theory classes (T) will be dedicated to introduce the course, establish the working teams, present the various projects, and discuss some of the analytical tools for preparing them.
+The content of the class will emphasize several topics, to be developed approximately along the following schedule:

+- a.
+Behavior, weeks 1-2.

+- b.
+Contracting, weeks 2-3.

+- c.
+Public sector reform, weeks 3-4.

+- d.
+Other topics, weeks 4-5.

+- 2. The theory classes of weeks 6-8 will focus on how to how to improve your capabilities and develop a successful professional career.

+- 3. Students should have prepared each topic by reading the material in the dossier for the first class of the week when its discussion it is scheduled to begin.

-- 5. The thematic seminars (dates to be confirmed) will focus on E-business and will be taught by Prof. Gutiérrez.
-Students should also have studied the set of readings before each of these thematic seminars. - 6.
-During the last three weeks (8-10), each theory class will be devoted to the presentation (30 minutes) and discussion (50 minutes) of one of the projects (Pi).
-The final timetable for making up the 4 theory classes will aim to minimize timing overlaps.
+- 4. Seminar classes will be of two types: (1) preliminary discussion and presentation of projects with the teachers (Sd), to be taught by Professors Arruñada (the first one) and Tubau, and (2) thematic sessions (St) that will focus on "E-business" and "Career development", and will be taught by Professors Gutiérrez and Masferrer, respectively.
+Students should also have studied the sets of readings before each of these thematic seminars. - 5.
+During the last three weeks (9-11), each theory class and some seminars will be devoted to the presentation (30 minutes) and discussion (50 minutes) of one of the projects (Pi).
+The final timetable for making up the 4 theory classes taught at the time of seminars will aim to minimize overlaps with other courses.